 To avoid looking like your attorney coached you through completing the document, we usually will not work with clients on their first draft of the answers to the questionnaire.
 However, your attorney will likely want to review your answers before submitting them to the social study evaluator.
 You can use this opportunity to discuss your plan with the social study evaluator to utilize your support network of family and friends in raising your children.

 Letting the social study evaluator know what your goals for the case

 The questionnaire will give you a chance to let the social study evaluator know how much time you believe is necessary for you and your child once the family law case concludes.
-If your goal is to become the primary caretaker for your child, or if you wish to split time with your child’s other parent 50/50 then you should state this in your questionnaire.
+If your goal is to become the primary caretaker for your child, or if you wish to split time with your child's other parent 50/50, you should state this in your questionnaire.

-What about your child’s physical and academic well beings?
-Especially if your child requires special assistance in school or the context of medical problems you will want to share your plan of how to deal with these issues.
+What about your child's physical and academic well beings?
+Especially if your child requires special assistance in school or the context of medical problems, you will want to share your plan to deal with these issues.
 You should write your responses from the perspective of how things will affect your child- not how they will affect you.
 It is easy to fall into the trap of approaching this type of family law case from the perspective of you versus the other parent.
 However, I would strongly warn against this mindset.

 More on references in tomorrow's blog post

 Tomorrow's blog post will discuss how to handle the request for references regarding a social study conducted about your family.
 Listing off your three best friends and providing them to the social study evaluator may not be the best idea, after all.

 In the meantime, if you have any questions regarding family law cases, I recommend that you contact the Law Office of Bryan Fagan, PLLC.
 Our licensed family law attorneys meet with people in our community six days a week at no charge.
 We do so to help provide you with helpful information that can benefit your and your child's lives.
 To schedule, a consultation simply gives us a call to speak to a helpful office staff member.